With the news of more and more reported cases of coronavirus appearing around the world every day, it is natural to be anxious and nervous.

 - Nasal congestion, runny nose

-People with diabetes, heart conditions, high blood pressure should get immediate medical attention if they develop any of the above symptoms as they are more vulnerable to developing serious complications.
+People with diabetes, heart conditions, high blood pressure or immune conditions may develop serious symptoms and find it hard to breathe.
+They should get immediate medical attention if they develop any of the above symptoms as they are more vulnerable to developing complications related to COVID-19.

 How can I avoid contracting coronavirus?

 Knowing what is coronavirus and how it is transmitted is the first step to avoiding it.
 Because coronavirus (COVID-19) is passed on through droplets that are on surfaces, you should make sure you wash your hands thoroughly and frequently with soap.
 Use an alcohol-based hand sanitizer or rub during the day, especially if you have been out in public places.

 Avoid touching your face, mouth, and eyes during the day.

 If you see someone coughing or sneezing, stay at least 6 feet away from them.

 Cover your nose and mouth if you are coughing or sneezing and wash your hands afterwards.